MicrosoftDocs/quantum-docs/articles/hybrid-computing-overview.md

 # What is hybrid quantum computing?

 *Hybrid quantum computing* refers to the processes and architecture of a classical computer and a quantum computer working together to solve a problem.
-Classical computers have always been used in quantum computing to define quantum gates, control configuration of the quantum computer, submit jobs, and process results from the quantum computer.
+With the latest generation of hybrid quantum computing architecture available in Azure Quantum you can start programming quantum computers by mixing classical and quantum instructions together.

 Azure Quantum embodies a forward-looking vision for hybrid quantum computing, where certain architectures are already operational, while others are actively being developed.
-This approach underscores a commitment to advancing quantum computing by integrating classical and quantum computing capabilities, and by providing a platform that supports a variety of hybrid quantum computing architectures.

-With the latest generation of hybrid quantum computing architecture available in Azure Quantum you can start programming quantum computers by mixing classical and quantum instructions together.
+This article describes the different approaches to hybrid quantum computing and how they can be used to optimize certain problems.

 ## Grouping circuits with batch quantum computing